camille-hdl/website/content/blog/optimize-the-outliers/index.md

 ## Tracking response time distribution over time

 Other types of charts can help you track distribution over time.
-E.g. in Kibana, you can build a line chart with percentiles on top of a logstash index (this is a real example, by the way):
+E.g. in Kibana, you can build a line chart with percentiles on top of a logstash index to see your optimization efforts pay off (this is a real example, by the way):

 ![Evolution of response time with percentiles.
 There are very bad outliers on the left of the chart that improve over time](kibana-performance.png "Evolution of response time with percentiles.
 There are very bad outliers on the left of the chart that improve over time")